mvniemi/duke_cs290_portfolio/Final_Project/readme.md

 ##Summary:
 For my final project I wanted to focus on understanding the

+The meat of my project is a python script, generatemd.py, that parses dependency reports from maven and produces two markdown pages that allow the user to navigate the libraries that are implemented in Sakai.
+When executed in the base directory, given that Sakai has been properly deployed, the script will automatically query maven

 ##Initial Goals
  * Compare imports of Sakai 2.9 and 11
    *  This didn't go so well as I could not get Sakai 2.9 to compile fully to show all imports